 On Friday, March 20, Mayor Mike Palazzolo signed a declaration to issue a state of emergency for the City of Germantown.
 The local state of emergency will allow the City to prioritize resources, seek intergovernmental resources, handle procurement issues, coordinate an effective response and work to help City residents respond to this pandemic emergency.
 In addition, Mayor Palazzolo is also requiring all restaurants to close dining rooms to the public and perform only take-out or delivery services and bars, gyms and movie theaters to close as of midnight on Friday, March 20.
-During this time, the community is still encouraged to support local business through to-go orders, drive thru's, delivery and curbside pick-up.
+During this time, the community is still encouraged to support local business through to-go orders, drive thrus, delivery and curbside pick-up.

-As stated above City services will continue as usual.Residents and businesses may continue with City business online, by phone or via email.
+Beginning at 5 p.m. on Wednesday, March 18, Germantown City Hall and all municipal buildings will be closed to the public until further notice.
+City staff will continue to work on-site and remotely to continue offering all essential services.Residents and businesses may continue with City business online, by phone or via email.
 Online forms can be accessed at Germantown-TN.gov/live/how-do-i.
 For questions or concerns, residents may continue to contact the Customer Service Center at (901) 757-7200 or CustomerService@Germantown-TN.gov.

 The Germantown Public Works department will continue to ensure safe and high-quality drinking water to customers.
 In addition, water services will not be shut off due to delinquent payments at this time.
 However, please note that customer bills are due as rendered and payment obligations will continue to accrue.
 If you are new to Germantown and need to sign up for water, sewer and sanitation services, please visit this page, complete the solid waste service forms selection form and the water service application, and send completed forms to LAcerra@Germantown-TN.gov.
 For questions regarding signing up for water, sewer or sanitation services, please contact Leslie Acerra at (901) 757-7353.